wjwoodley/mute/docs/Installing_PROPOSAL_on_a_Mac.md

 brew install pyenv
 pyenv install 3.8.10
 pyenv global 3.8.10
+eval "$(pyenv init -)"
-python -v
+python -V
 ```

 ## Install PROPOSAL

-MUTE has been tested with PROPOSAL v7.4.2; earlier or later versions are not guaranteed to work.
+Continue with the installation of PROPOSAL with ``pip``.
+MUTE has been tested with PROPOSAL v7.6.2; earlier or later versions are not guaranteed to work.

 ```
-python3 -m pip install proposal==7.4.2
+python3 -m pip install proposal==7.6.2
 ```

 Verify that PROPOSAL imports properly in Python: